vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

 days to alternating between three protocols (those two and attempt to close 200 lb) across three days.

-### Update on 2025-08-13 (written retroactively on 2025-10-18)
+### Update over the month of 2025-08 (written retroactively on 2025-10-18)

 I updated the 200 lb protocol to not just closing as much as possible but also trying to hold at the maximum for as long as possible, and started recording how long I had been able to hold.
+This update didn't happen on a single day for all parts of the protocol, but rather happened gradually through the month as I transitioned parts one by one.

 ### Update on 2025-10-18